Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

-It is shown in \cite{MR3864398} that if the family $\LH$ satisfies the additional property of being \emph{strategic} (also defined in Section \ref{sec:families}), then Theorem \ref{thm:local_Rosendal} can be extended beyond the analytic sets to all ``reasonable definable'' sets, i.e., those in the inner model $\L(\R)$, assuming large cardinal hypotheses.
-While the set $E^{[\infty]}$ of all block sequences is itself a strategic $(p^+)$-family, such families may be much smaller; they can (consistently) be filters with respect the block subsequence ordering.
-In this case, strategic $(p^+)$-filters can be characterized as exactly those which are generic over $\L(\R)$ for the partial order $(E^{[\infty]},\preceq)$, in the sense of forcing, and are said to have ``complete combinatorics''.
+It is further shown in \cite{MR3864398} that if the family $\mathcal{H}$ satisfies the additional property of being \emph{strategic} (also defined in Section \ref{sec:families}), then Theorem \ref{thm:local_Rosendal} can be extended to all ``reasonable definable'' sets $\mathbb{A}\subseteq E^{[\infty]}$, i.e., those in the inner model $\mathbf{L}(\mathbb{R})$, assuming large cardinal hypotheses.
+While the set $E^{[\infty]}$ of all block sequences is trivially a strategic $(p^+)$-family, such families may be much smaller; they can (consistently) be filters with respect to the ordering on block sequences.
+Strategic $(p^+)$-filters can then be characterized as exactly those filters which are generic over $\mathbf{L}(\mathbb{R})$ for the partial order $(E^{[\infty]},\preceq)$, in the sense of forcing, and are said to have ``complete combinatorics''.

-This progression of results mirrors those for the space $[\omega]^\omega$ of infinite subsets of the natural numbers $\omega$: The Galvin--Prikry--Silver Theorem \cite{MR0337630} \cite{MR0332480} says that if $A$ is an analytic subset of $[\omega]^\omega$, then there is an $x\in[\omega]^\omega$ all of whose infinite subsets are either contained in or disjoint from $A$, a far-reaching generalization of Ramsey's Theorem.
-This was refined and given a combinatorial proof by Ellentuck \cite{MR0349393}.
+This progression of results mirrors those for the space $[\omega]^\omega$ of infinite subsets of the natural numbers $\omega$: theorems of Galvin--Prikry \cite{MR0337630} and Silver \cite{MR0332480} established that if $A$ is an analytic subset of $[\omega]^\omega$, then there is an $x\in[\omega]^\omega$ all of whose infinite subsets are either contained in or disjoint from $A$, a far-reaching generalization of Ramsey's Theorem.
 These results were then localized to selective coideals by Mathias \cite{MR0491197} and to semiselective coideals by Farah \cite{MR1644345}.
-Todor\v{c}evi\'{c} \cite{MR1644345} showed that selective ultrafilters are generic over $\L(\R)$, under large cardinal hypotheses.
+Todor\v{c}evi\'{c} showed that selective ultrafilters are generic over $\mathbf{L}(\mathbb{R})$ for $([\omega]^{\omega},\subseteq)$ under large cardinal hypotheses, see again \cite{MR1644345}.

 Recall that a subset of a Polish space is \emph{perfect} if it is closed and has no isolated points.
 Nonempty perfect sets necessarily contain homeomorphic copies of the Cantor space $2^\omega$ and thus are uncountable.
-The paradigmatic ``parametrized Ramsey theorem'' is the following result, due independently to Miller and Todor\v{c}evi\'{c}:
+The paradigmatic ``parametrized'' Ramsey theorem is the following result, due independently to Miller and Todor\v{c}evi\'{c}: